Identifying Water Damage in Your Home

 Easier to identify that water damage has occurred is if you experience a musty smell when entering a room or basement.
 This often occurs when water was left behind from an overflow, leak or too much humidity that did not thoroughly dry out.
 This sets up an environment for mold to take over and grow.

-Being observant of some of the more commonly trouble areas and performing routine checkups can help identify water damage.
+Being observant of some of the more common trouble areas and performing routine checkups can help identify water damage.